 Anyway, we somehow got to talking about World War II.
 I told him my father was a medical officer and was in the Battle of the Bulge.
 That’s when he mentioned he flew with the RAF during that time.

-Our thanks to the family of the late Andrew (Andy) Leslie Cole who shared this with us.
+Our thanks to the family of the late Andrew Leslie Cole who shared with us this tribute to Errol Barrow written in 2007 to coincide with the unveiling of Errol Barrow’s statue in Bridgetown on 21st January 2007.

 Errol Barrow – My Navigator: My Friend